elastos/Elastos/CR.CyberRepublic/front-end/docs/zh/overview/intro.md

 # Welcome to the Cyber Republic Documentation

+!> This is a DRAFT ONLY - the official CRC Whitepaper will come out shortly

 ### Cyber Republic's (CR) goal is to allow the public to control how CR's funds are spent and used, currently this is only through the Cyber Republic Consensus (CRC) Workflow.

 __All Suggestions, Proposals, Decisions and Financials are public__, CR will strive to be fully transparent and a tool to serve the general public.